MJeat/Documentation/General-Projects/Kubernetes-app/README.md

 ## Memory Protection (Swap Memory)

 Since 2 GB RAM is a bit tight for Kubernetes + MongoDB + App + Traefik, we will enable a 2 GB Swap file (virtual memory on disk) on your server.
-This acts as a safety net so MongoDB or Kubernetes won't crash if memory surges temporarily.
+This acts as a safety net so MongoDB or Kubernetes won't crash if memory surges temporarily or when auto-scaling creates temporary extra containers under heavy load.

 ## Domain Name Requirement

 Do you have a domain name? (e.g., `mycoolapp.com`)